 The antiarrhythmic medications have typically been categorized according to the Vaughan-Williams (VW) classification system.
-The system classifies the medications according to the main mechanism of action (although several of the agents retain properties from multiple classes).
+The system classifies the medications according to the primary mechanism of action (although several agents retain properties from multiple classes).
 The VW classification is traditionally broken down into four main categories, with some references adding a fifth.
-This activity covers the major classes of antiarrhythmic medications, reviews the indications, contraindications, activity, adverse events, and significant interactions as needed by the interprofessional health team in managing conditions for which these agents are indicated.
+This activity covers the major classes of antiarrhythmic medications and reviews the indications, contraindications, activity, adverse events, and significant interactions as needed by the interprofessional health team to manage conditions for which these agents are indicated.

-Identify the four main classes of arrhythmic medications, and give an example of each.
+Identify the four main classes of arrhythmic medications, and give an example from each.

 Outline the indications for each class of antiarrhythmic drugs.

 Summarize the general mechanism of action of antiarrhythmic medications.

 Describe interprofessional team strategies for improving care coordination and communication to advance appropriate clinical outcomes with antiarrhythmic therapy to treat cardiac arrhythmias and drive the optimal outcomes.